gabriel-hook/contest-of-champions/README.md

 #### Guide Page

-  These pages give details on each champion: abilities, styles, synergies and availablity.
+  These pages give details on each champion: abilities, styles, synergies and availablity in crystals.

 ## Synergy Tool